 The Joseph A. Chubb Competition Prize (2003).
 Established by a gift from Joseph A. Chubb, B.A.
 1962, LL.B.
 1966.
 Two prizes to be awarded annually to individual students or two-person teams for legal draftsmanship, which shall be open to candidates for the J.D. degree.

 The Barry S. Cohen, J.D.
-1950, Prize (2000).
-Awarded for the most meritorious writing on a subject related to literature and the law, reflecting either upon the law in literature, the law as literature, the law of literature, or literature in the law.
+1950, Prize and Financial Aid Endowment (2000) Established by Barry S. Cohen, J.D.
+1950, for a prize to be awarded for the most meritorious writing on a subject related to literature and the law, reflecting either upon the law in literature, the law as literature, the law of literature, or literature in the law.
+The fund also provides financial assistance to Yale Law School students and graduates including scholarships, summer internships, and loan forgiveness.

 Felix S. Cohen Prize (1954).
 Gift in honor of Felix S. Cohen, former visiting lecturer in law.
 For the best essay by a student or fellow on some subject relating to legal philosophy with special reference to Mr. Cohen’s main fields of professional work: human rights, jurisprudence, protection of the rights of Indians and aliens, and comparative ethical systems and legal ideals.